e9x/simple-socks/README.md

 - password - password of the proxy user
 - socket - the socket for the client connection

 You must return a promise.
-The promise resolving indicates the credentials were accepted.
-The promise rejecting indicates the credentials were rejected.
+The promise resolving true indicates the credentials were accepted.
+The promise resolving false indicates the credentials were rejected.

 #### filter